JoeManto/OIT-CX/Standards/TestingStandards.md

 ```

 #### Running Jest Unit Tests
-The Jest unit tests can be ran using the command `jest`. jest then takes a path to where you tests are found `jest path/to/tests`.
+The Jest unit tests can be ran using the command `jest`.
+Jest then takes a path to where you tests are found `jest path/to/tests`.

     jest spikes